ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/contributing.md

 ## Issues & Pull Requests

-When you think your contribution is ready and you would like to submit a pull-request, remember to first open an issue and then send a pull-request that mentions the issue by making use of https://help.github.com/articles/closing-issues-using-keywords/.
+When you think your contribution is ready and you would like to submit a pull-request, remember first to open an issue and then send a pull request that mentions the issue by making use of [closing-issues-using-keywords](https://help.github.com/articles/closing-issues-using-keywords/).

-When your pull-request gets merged the issue will be automatically closed and a connection be made between those two which makes it easier to figure out which issues and pull-requests are related to each other.
+When your pull request gets merged the issue will be automatically closed, and a connection be made between those two which makes it easier to figure out which issues and pull requests are related to each other.

 ## Things we DO NOT accept as additions to any applications or packages